 The Agency is acting as an Employment Agency as defined in Section 13 (2) Employment Agencies Act 1973 and regulated by the Conduct Regulations 2003.

-The Agency will notify the Client if the Candidate becomes unsuitable in the first 3 months of the Engagement.
+The Client will notify the Agency if the Candidate becomes unsuitable in the first 3 months of the Engagement.

 When registering a job vacancy with the Agency, the Client agrees to provide the following details of the position being offered in accordance with the Conduct Regulations 2003: